 - Notification to the University: Notification to the University shall be made in the following instances:

 – Prior to an outdoor assembly reasonably expected to include a large crowd (more than 50 participants)

 – Prior to an outdoor assembly with the potential for violence

 – Prior to an outdoor assembly featuring an invited (non-campus affiliated) guest(s) speaker (see Non-campus Affiliated Speakers below)

-The event organizers must notify the Director of Campus Safety in writing at least 3 business days prior to the event so the College may institute any necessary safety measures.
+The event organizers must notify the Director of Campus Safety in writing at least 3 business days prior to the event so the University may institute any necessary safety measures.

 - Sales, solicitation, merchandising: This policy prohibits the sale of products or food, the exchange of goods, contractual arrangements, or services, or the barter or trade of merchandise or material by any unaffiliated person or group.
 Outside commercial activities are prohibited.
 The Office of the Dean of Students may authorize, in writing, exceptions to this provision based on written requests received at least three business days prior to the event or activity.